 The more important question is whether your main apps are supported on this platform.
-If you’re a fan of Disney+, Apple TV, Amazon Prime and other international streaming apps, VIDAA might not be for you.
-But they do support Netflix and DStv, so that’s something at least.
+If you’re a fan of Disney+, Apple TV, Amazon Prime and other international streaming apps, VIDAA does not disappoint, especially since the latest update.
+They also support Netflix and DStv, so all bases are fully covered.

 VIDAA won’t knock your socks off with thousands of apps at your disposal.
 Been there, done that with Roku TV and Android TV.
 Most of the apps are garbage you will never need in your life.
 If your needs are simple like mine, you will be fine.